-Internal Revenue Service (IRS) Commissioner Charles Rettig Testifies before House Regarding 2021 Filing Season.
+Internal Revenue Service (IRS) Commissioner Charles Rettig Testifies before Oversight Committee Regarding 2021 Filing Season.
 If you are not aware of some of the relevant impacts from the bill H.R.1319 (American Rescue Plan Act 2021 or ARP), some of the material was present in the hearing.
 The stimulus payments and increase of Unemployment Insurance Benefits (UIB) brought by the ARP have an impact on taxes, but outreach programs hope to educate taxpayers about how to approach the benefits of the bill signed.

 Range of Concerns